The AP Interview: Haiti PM plans to hold elections next year

 “We have wanted a Haitian solution," she said.
 “It is time that the international community says to us, ‘We are listening,’ rather than push down our throat somebody that they put there.”

-Henry said he has always been a legitimate prime minister despite not being elected, noting that Moïse chose him shortly before being killed.
+Henry said he has always been a legitimate prime minister despite not being elected.
 He views his position as a mission to oversee a renaissance of Haitian society.

+It’s not the first time Henry has assumed a caretaker role.
+In 2004, he was part of the so-called Council of Sages that, with U.S. backing, tried to stabilize Haiti in the aftermath of President Jean-Bertrand Aristide’s overthrow in a coup.
+He previously served as health minister and briefly as interior minister under former President Michel Martelly.

 In other comments, Henry criticized how the U.S. government recently treated Haitian migrants along the U.S.-Mexico border, where it expelled more than 2,300.
 He said that action was not “suitable.”